 In order to do this, you first need to define the levels of engagement in your community.

-Again, looking back at the Community Engagement Cycle you can see there are 6 levels of engagement in every community as a member moves up the commitment curve (over time, a member’s level of commitment goes up):
+Again, looking back at the Community Engagement Cycle, you can see there are six levels of engagement in every community as a member becomes more and more engaged in your community (over time, a growing number of members should become more committed):

-Now you have to define what it means to be “active”, “inactive” and “power”.
+Now you have to define what it means to be “passive”, “active”, “inactive” and “power” members.

-For example, Twitter considers an active member to be anyone who’s visited twitter at least 7 times in the last 30 days.
+For example, Twitter considers an active member to be anyone who has visited Twitter at least 7 times in the last 30 days.

 Facebook “defines a monthly active user as a registered Facebook user who logged in and visited Facebook through our website or a mobile device, used our Messenger app (and is also a registered Facebook user) or took an action to share content or activity with his or her Facebook friends or connections via a third-party website or application that is integrated with Facebook, in the last 30 days as of the date of measurement.”

 Once you know what qualifies a member for a specific level of engagement, you can track the number of members at each level each month.